Rajpratik71/volatility-wiki/Command-Reference-Gui.md

 # wintree

-This command enumerates windows in the same way as the `windows` command above, but it prints less verbose details so that the parent/child relationshop can be easily expressed in a tree form.
+This command enumerates windows in the same way as the `windows` command above, but it prints less verbose details so that the parent/child relationship can be easily expressed in a tree form.
 Instead of a "flat" view, you can see which windows are contained within other windows.

     $ python vol.py -f win7x64.dd --profile=Win7SP1x64 wintree
     [snip]